 - Make sure you are using the correct motor oil as indicated in your owner’s manual.

 - For vehicles that require synthetic oil, try switching to Mobile 1’s 0W-40 Advanced Full Synthetic Motor Oil, European Car Formula.

 - Get your oil changed every 5,000 miles.
-The manufacturer says that you can wait 15,000 miles between oil changes.
+The manufacturer says that you can wait for 15,000 miles between oil changes.
 However, there’s a problem with that.
 The oil capacity on the Mini-Cooper is only 4.2 quarts.
 If it burns one quart of oil every 750 miles, you can see that you’re going to run out of oil before your next oil change.

 - Make sure you check your oil level every week.
 You don’t want to take the chance that it will burn up all the oil and ruin your engine.

-- Check your intake valves for carbon build up which will clog up the system and cause you to burn oil.
-If you have carbon build up, your local mechanic should be able to perform a service similar to walnut blasting to clean out the system.
+- Check your intake valves for carbon build-up which will clog up the system and cause you to burn oil.
+If you have carbon build-up, your local mechanic should be able to perform a service similar to walnut blasting to clean out the system.

 - Ask your mechanic to use BG Fuel Injection System Cleaner or something similar to protect and keep the engine rings clean.